Mr1Skeletoner/printColored/README.md

 *AI WAS NOT USED TO MAKE ANYTHING IN THIS CODE, EXCEPT 90% OF THE DICTIONARY, AND TEACHING ME HOW TO FORMAT, EVERYTHING ELSE WAS MADE BY ME*

+why the dictionary, you may ask? bc it was something that would consume alot of time

 June first update: MORE USELESS FORMATS YAY!!!!

 12/06 update: made it wayyyyyyyyyy better